npm/rfcs/accepted/0000-package-overrides.md

 ## Implementation

-{{In order to do this, the npm installer will need to read in an overrides section from `package.json`.
+In order to do this, the npm installer will need to read in an overrides section from `package.json`.
 This will have a simple format such as `overrides: { 'foo': '1.2.3' }`.
 These values will need to be used at the end of the tree-building process to select the final version.
-[Is there also a pruning element to this?]}}
+(Is there also a pruning element to this?)

 ## Prior Art